Questions? Please Contact:

 If the Y is forced to close due to a power failure, flooding, weather-related conditions, or other extreme situation, the Y’s automated phone message will inform callers of this and it will be posted on the home page of the website.

 Wilton School Early Dismissal: The After-school Program & Child Watch are canceled.
 Nursery school closes at 11:00AM and extended day/lunch bunch is cancelled.
-A decision on afternoon classes (including Babysitting and classes held at the gymnastics center) will be made by noon.
+A decision on afternoon classes (including Babysitting and classes held at the gymnastics center) will be made by 11:30AM.

 Evening Classes: A decision will be made by 5PM.